peter1357908/cosc-60-final-project/doc/Protocol.md

   | ---- | ---- |
   | File ID | File ID . . . |

-  This request should be sent from a child node (a supernode should directly use request type `000c`) to a supernode (which does not have to be its bootstrapping supernode).
+  This request should be sent from a childnode (a supernode should directly use request type `000c`) to a supernode (which does not have to be its bootstrapping supernode).

 * Response: